ericelliott/rtype/README.md

 Breaking changes expected.

 In the future, the `rtype` library will parse rtype strings and return a predicate function for type checking.

-If you're interested in using rtype to build interfaces in your standard JavaScript code, see [rfx](https://github.com/ericelliott/rfx).

 ## Why?